 Ramsey Kazem is Vice President, East Coast for Spark Compliance Consulting.
-He is a Certified Compliance and Ethics Professional – International (CCEP-I) and an accomplished attorney.
-With a focus on anti-bribery & corruption and human trafficking, Ramsey specializes in developing strategies aimed at mitigating an organization’s legal and compliance risks.
-His expertise includes preparing risk assessments, evaluating and improving compliance programs, investigating claims of misconduct and advising on remediation strategies.
+With a focus on anti-bribery & corruption, human trafficking and data privacy, Ramsey specializes in developing strategies aimed at mitigating an organization’s legal and compliance risks.
+His expertise includes preparing risk assessments, evaluating and improving compliance programs, implementing due diligence programs, investigating claims of misconduct and advising on remediation strategies.

 Ramsey is highly experienced in compliance program evaluations against the Department of Justice’s Program Evaluation Guidance, the seven pillars of an effective compliance program under the Federal Sentencing Guidelines and against the ISO 37001 and 19600 standards.
 He’s also created readiness plans and implementation procedures for multi-national companies seeking to comply with European General Data Protection Regulation.

 Prior to his work in compliance, Ramsey was a practicing attorney in Atlanta, Georgia.
 His legal practice focused on construction law, federal government contracts, and commercial litigation.